CodeURJC-DAW-2019-20/webapp3/README.md

 We recommend the use of Brackets to change de code of the APP Web.

+** Entities 👨‍💼👩‍💼 **

+* Admin User*: Each of the managers of the App Web who are responsaible for the control of the proper functioning of the App.
+* Registered User *: Person who can sell or buy something in the App Web.
+* Anonymous User *: Person who only can see the information of the App Web.

 ### Installation 🔧

-If you want to exceute the project you will must open the same with a browser.
+If you want to execute the project you will must open the same with a browser.

 ```
 Open index.HTML with a browser